eliminaterabies/link/biteCount.md

-Construct a biteCount table with the dogs.

-mli: How is this different from biteStats?
+Add biteCount to the biters data frame

-We don't need this for R0, we will need it for correlations
+mli: We don't need this for R0, we will need it for correlations

-biteStats not active now; the idea is that we could use it to calculate things to report to other projects...
+jd: biteStats not active now; the idea is that we could use it to calculate things to report to other projects...
 I have changed the pipeline since I wrote that note, though.